Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

-If we introduce the equation for $q_{ia}$ becomes $B_{ij}$ thus encodes the internal forces of the star, namely the pressure and the self-gravity.
+the equation for $q_{ia}$ becomes $B_{ij}$ thus encodes the internal forces of the star, namely the pressure and the self-gravity.
 In particular, if we set $C_{ij}$ to zero, the resulting equation describes the evolution for an isolated star.
 As we assume that the self-gravity is Newtonian, we have

 We then define the matrix $\mathbf{S}$, as $S_{ij}=q_{ia}q_{ja}$.
 By denoting the identity matrix as $\mathbf{1}$, we introduce the dimensionless matrix $A_{ij}$